Paddling a Fjord

 Is this a flat(-ish) rainbow???

-A mixture of sunshine & showers, as we paddled at leisure up …..
-TO-DO
+A mixture of sunshine & showers, as we paddled at leisure up through the fjord.
+We took our time heading north, weaving in and around the inlets and soaking up the beautiful scenery.

 Previous